NLP2CT/TransGEC/bert-tf/README.md

-# Understanding and Improving Grammaticial Error Correction with Translationese

-The code for Understanding and Improving Grammaticial Error Correction with Translationese.
-Our models were trained using the NVIDIA Tesla V100 32G and A100 40G GPUs.

 ## For Training Translationese Classifier
 If you want to get the translationese from UN/WMT corpus, you should train translationese classifiers first.
 You can simply follow the instructions in this section:
 - Step 1: Requirements and Installation